-Theorem 9.12.
-[Har00, §23] In any plane satisfying HP5, figures that have equal area under either Hilbert's or Euclid's notion of equal area if and only if they have the same geometric measure.
+Theorem 9.13.
+[Har00, §23] In any plane satisfying HP5, figures have equal area under either Hilbert's or Euclid's notion of equal area if and only if they have the same geometric measure.

-However the analytic method of Definition 9.4 is an outlier.
+However the analytic method of Definition 9.5 only joins the equivalence if the field is Archimedean.

-Definition 9.13.
+Definition 9.14.
 Two figures are analytically equivalent if they have the same analytic measure.